-“We were on a trip in Europe, and after three days in Lisbon, Portugal, we headed to the airport to catch an evening flight to our next city—only to find out it was delayed due to a staffing shortage.
-Since we wouldn’t be able to fly out until the following day, we had to book a last-minute room at a hotel near the airport and spend the next day travelling.”
+“We were on vacation in Europe, and after three days in Lisbon, Portugal, we headed to the airport to catch an evening flight to our next city—only to find out it was delayed due to a staffing shortage.
+Since we wouldn’t be able to fly out until the following day, we had to book a last-minute room at a hotel near the airport and spend the next day traveling instead of sightseeing.”

 Good for: people who like to sleep in beds, anyone traveling during the current staffing shortage

 Skip it: budget travellers with flexible schedules and the yoga skills necessary for sleeping in airport chairs

 This is an add-on for your trip insurance, providing the best flexibility.

 “I had a safari package booked, which we kept postponing due to the pandemic.
 The company kindly extended how long our trip credit was valid for, but once I got pregnant, we decided to cancel the trip altogether.
 We lost our deposit.”

 Good for: dream vacations, high-deposits, long trips booked over 6 months in advance, anyone who reserves the right to change their mind